rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :heavy_check_mark:CONSUMABLE ITEMS

 There are many consumables available for resin printing, and this is just a brief list to give you some ideas.
 In addition to this consumables list, you will need resin.
 There are several kinds of resins; standard, high-definition, flexible, castable, high-temperature, and more.
-Each resin presents its unique strengths and weaknesses, but the standard type is usually best to start off with while getting comfortable with the resin printing process.
+Each resin presents its unique strengths and weaknesses, but the standard type is usually best to start while getting comfortable with the resin printing process.
 With that, when selecting a resin, make sure that it is compatible with your machine - which is an MSLA LED/LCD unit with a 405nm light source.
 Please pay attention to the resin manufacturer's recommended operating temperature to ensure that it will be usable in your environment.

 **Tier 1 - Critical Items.
 These are the typical use items that you should have on hand.**
 *Metal Scraper